 For some of our product candidates, we plan to work with collaborators to develop or obtain access to in vitro companion diagnostic tests to identify appropriate patients for these targeted therapies.
 If a sponsor or the FDA believes that a diagnostic test is essential for the safe and effective use of a corresponding therapeutic product, a sponsor will typically work with a collaborator to develop an in vitro diagnostic ("IVD").
-IVDs are regulated by the FDA as medical devices, and it issued final and draft guidance documents that are intended to assist companies developing in vitro companion diagnostic devices and effective use of the safe and effective use of the product.
+IVDs are regulated by the FDA as medical devices, and it issued final and draft guidance documents that are intended to assist companies developing in vitro companion diagnostic devices and companies developing therapeutic products that depend on the use of a specific in vitro companion diagnostic for the safe and effective use of the product.

 The two primary types of marketing pathways for medical devices are clearance of a premarket notification under Section 510(k) of the Federal Food, Drug, and Cosmetic Act, or 510(k), and approval of a premarket approval application, or PMA.
-If a company is required to perform clinical trials for the IVD diagnostic, and the IVD is viewed as a significant risk device, the sponsor will have to submit an investigational device exemption application, or IDE.
+If a company is required to perform clinical trials for the IVD, and the IVD is viewed as a significant risk device, the sponsor will have to submit an investigational device exemption application, or IDE.
 If the diagnostic test and the therapeutic drug are studied together to support their respective approvals, the clinical trial must meet both the IDE and IND requirements.